dipeshm01/NederlandseTaal/knm/datum.md

 - In **1975** werd Suriname onafhankelijk.

 - Vanaf **2010** zijn de Antillen geen kolonie meer.
 Drie eilanden horen nog wel bij Nederland.

+- De koning houdt ieder jaar de **troonrede**: hij vertelt wat de plannen van de regering zijn.
+  Dat doet hij op **Prinsjesdag**, de **derde dinsdag van september**.
+  De koning bezoekt ook vaak andere landen.
+    > Every year the king gives the speech from the throne: he tells what the plans of the government are.
+      He does this on Budget Day, the third Tuesday of September.
+      The king also often visits other countries.

+-